syncfusion-content/maui-docs/MAUI/ListView/emptyview.md

 Download the entire source code from GitHub [here](https://github.com/SyncfusionExamples/how-to-display-a-view-when-.net-maui-listview-has-no-items).

 ## Display a templated custom type when listview has no items
-The appearance of `SfListView.EmptyView` can be customized by `SfListView.EmptyViewTemplate`, when `SfListView.EmptyView` property is set to a custom type.
+The `SfListView.EmptyView` can be set to custom type which is used to display when the `ItemsSource` is null, or when the collection specified by the `ItemsSource` property is null or empty.
+The appearance of the `EmptyView` can be customized by using `SfListView.EmptyViewTemplate`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}